 One online petition called “Justice for Harambe” has garnered more than 415,000 signatures as of today.

 Despite their commonly cited benefits, zoos are no home sweet home for the animals.

-A zoo is a business where the babies draw crowds and adult animals are routinely traded, loaned, or sold.
-The disposal of older (“surplus”) animals is a not-so-well kept secret (and sometimes illegal) industry practice.
+A zoo is a business where babies draw crowds, and adult animals are routinely traded, loaned, or sold.
+The disposal of older (“surplus”) animals is a not-so-well-kept secret (and sometimes illegal) industry practice.
 Animals end can end up at auction, on a hunting ranch, in research laboratories, or dying in a more depraved situation.

 Animal sanctuaries are veganism’s greatest advocates and the perfect alternative to visiting a zoo.
 They are a physical space that allows people to “connect with animals” in a way that a zoo cannot replace.
-Visitors are able to interact with animals in a peaceful and natural setting, allowing a greater understanding of their lives as individuals.
+Visitors can interact with animals in a peaceful and natural setting, allowing a greater understanding of their lives as individuals.

 One of the easiest ways to teach children about animals is to simply walk outside.
 There is abundant animal life right outside our back doors.
 Learn about all the different species of animals where you live.